AdaCore/learn/content/courses/advanced-ada/chapters/limited_types.rst

 type.
 We'll discuss this topic in the next sections.

-In addition to the case when we have components of access types, limited types are useful for example when we want to avoid that the same information is copied to multiple objects of the same type.
+In addition to the case when we have components of access types, limited types are useful for example when we want to avoid the situation in which the same information is copied to multiple objects of the same type.

 .. admonition:: In the Ada Reference Manual